ericsonga/APCSAReview/_sources/ArrayBasics/aMedMC.rst

    :feedback_d: Because temp is reset every time through the loop, only the last element controls whether the final value is true or false, so it is possible for just the last value to be equal to val.
    :feedback_e: Because temp is reset every time through the loop, only the last element controls whether the final value is true or false, so it is possible for several elements to be equal to val.

    Consider the following code segment.
-Which of the following statements best describes the conditions need for temp = true?
+Which of the following statements best describes the conditions need for temp to be true?

    .. code-block:: java